all hair types 7 Hair Care Tips For Box Braids And Protective Styles

 Grab the L’Oréal Paris EverPure Moisture Shampoo and L’Oréal Paris EverPure Moisture Conditioner to get the job done.
 This sulfate-free system works to deeply nourish hair while providing a luminous shine for a healthy-looking finish.

 For box braids, be generous with applying your shampoo to your scalp.
-Make sure to move the braids around and really get in there.
-Be gentle when massaging the shampoo over your scalp—you don’t want to disturb your braids.
-Rinse out the shampoo, making sure you get every last sud.
-Then it’s time for conditioner.
-Instead of coating just your ends, like you may have heard of doing with conditioner in the past, apply it all over your braids.
+Be gentle when massaging the shampoo over your scalp—you don’t want to disturb your braids and loosen your roots.
+Rinse out the shampoo, making sure you get every last sud, then apply conditioner.
+Be sure to apply it all over your braids, starting an inch down from your roots all the way to the ends.
 Rinse once more and allow your hair to air dry.

-There’s a lot more to caring for your hair—protective hairstyle or not—than keeping it clean.
+There’s a lot more to caring for your protective hairstyle than keeping it clean.
 Once you know how to wash your braids (or any other protective hairdo), brush up on the following hair care tips.

-Caring for your protective hairstyle isn’t something that starts a few weeks after installation when your hair looks worse for wear.
-It’s important from the get-go, including during the installation process.
-To ensure your style looks amazing and make care easier, in the long run, it’s a good idea to go to a hairstylist who is experienced with protective styles for your install.
+Caring for your protective hairstyle is important from the get-go, starting during the installation process.
+To ensure your style looks amazing and make care easier, in the long run, go to a hairstylist who is experienced with protective styles for your install.
 If you’re interested in DIY styling, make sure you do your research.
+One of our favorite styles to try at home is marley twists.
+Check out this article to learn how to get the look: Marley Twists: How To Create and Keep This Hair Trend

 As much as you may take good care of your protective style, over time, your hair will come to sport a lived-in look.
 To help combat this issue, it’s best to retouch your hair every four weeks to help your style maintain a fresh look.
-If you’re working with braids or twists, ask your stylist to re-do the style around the perimeter of your hairline.
+If you’re working with braids or twists, ask your stylist to re-do the style around the perimeter of your hairline (your front line and nape).

-On the other hand, if you’re wearing a lace front wig, over time, your lace front will need to be replaced due to hair shedding.
-Ask your stylist to remove the existing lace front portion of your wig and replace it with a new frontal.
+On the other hand, if you’re wearing a lace frontal with sewn-in hair in the back, you’ll want to get a replacement every week.
+Ask your stylist to just remove the existing lace front portion and replace it with a new frontal.
 It’s a budget-friendly way to refresh your style instead of starting over with a new wig.

 Even with the proper care, your protective style will eventually run its course.
 To keep your hair from sporting a matted appearance, you’ll need to remove your style after six to eight weeks.